 Principles of a Ferrofluid Rotary Vacuum Seal

-A Ferrofluid Rotary Vacuum Feedthroughs use the response of a magnetic fluid with an applied magnetic field to transmit rotation into a high vacuum or ultra-high vacuum system.
+A Ferrofluid Rotary Vacuum Feedthrough uses the response of a magnetic fluid with an applied magnetic field to transmit rotation into a high vacuum or ultra-high vacuum system.
 Rotary vacuum seal components include the liquid ferrofluid, permanent magnet, two pole pieces and a magnetically permeable shaft.
 The magnetic circuit employs stationary pole pieces and the rotating shaft, and concentrates magnetic flux in the radial gap under each pole piece.

 Once the ferrofluid is applied to the radial gap, the ferrofluid takes the shape of a liquid O-ring and produces a hermetic vacuum seal.
-Ferrofluidic vacuum rotary feedthroughs use multiple fabricated rings or grooves with ferrofluid, located in stages formed by grooves machined into either the shaft or pole pieces.
-Typically each single stage or grove can sustain a pressure differential of 0.2 atmospheres (200 mbar).
+Ferrofluidic vacuum rotary feedthroughs use multiple fabricated rings or grooves with ferrofluid, located in stages, formed by grooves machined into either the shaft or pole pieces.
+Typically each single stage or groove can sustain a pressure differential of 0.2 atmospheres (200 mbar).
 The total vacuum pressure achieved is the sum of all the differential pressures provided by the grooves.

 Click to Download the Apex Ferrofluid Catalog